ypcd/gstunnel/README.md

 At this time you get two executable files gstunnel_client and gstunnel_server.

-If there is a problem with compiling the source code, please try to enter the command "set GO111MODULE=off" to turn off the go module function.
+If there is a problem in compiling the source code, please try to enter the command "set GO111MODULE=off" to turn off the go module function.

-Executable file, accepts command line-based parameter input and configuration file (json)-based parameter settings.
+Executable file, accepts command line-based parameter input (not recommended) and configuration file (json)-based parameter settings.
 It is recommended to use a configuration file (json) to configure the parameters.
-The configuration file name of the client: config.client.json The configuration file name of the server: config.server.json Example configuration file:
+The configuration file name of the client: config.client.json The configuration file name of the server: config.server.json Configuration file parameters:

+type GsConfig struct {
+Listen string
+Servers []string
+Key string
+Debug bool
+Tmr_display_time int
+Tmr_changekey_time int
+Mt_model bool
+}
+Required parameters
+listen: listening address (string)
+server: destination address (string)
+key: aes encryption key (string array)

+Optional parameters
+debug: whether to enable debug mode (true or false) Tmr_display_time Set the interval time of information output to the standard output stream (unit is time) Tmr_changekey_time Set how long it takes for the dynamic key to be changed (unit: second) Mt_model Whether to enable multi-coroutine mode in the main logic module (true or false)

+Example configuration file:

-{"listen": "127.0.0.1:33128", "server": "127.0.0.1:10036", "key": "1234567890123456"}
+{"listen": "127.0.0.1:33128", "server": ["127.0.0.1:10036"], "key": "1234567890123456"}

 listen: listening address
 server: destination address